 So Angular makes a winning streak here and clearly outclasses React in coding simplicity.
 This also makes it more suitable for larger and more complex enterprise application development initiatives.

-There isn’t too much difference between Angular and React in most of the key pillars of frontend development.
+There isn’t too much difference in React vs Angular battle on most of the key pillars of frontend development.
 In some area’s Angular works well but in certain areas, React too shows its class.

 It all boils down to the type of application or UI frontend that your company wishes to create.
 Choosing either one has its share of advantages.
 You need an expert consultant to identify the scope of your frontend development needs and suggest the right fit candidate from these two.

-This is where CitrusBug can make a difference.
+This is where Citrusbug can make a difference as we have expertise in React, Angular and other relevant technologies as well.
 Our consultants will work with your business to identify the right scope and purpose of every frontend or app interface that needs to be built and recommend the best platform, frameworks and tools to help you build the app faster.
 Get in touch with us to know more.